wmglab-duke/ascent/docs/source/JSON/JSON_overview.md

 The program validates that the defined fascicle ellipses are at least `"min_fascicle_separation"` distance apart; otherwise, if the conditions are not met, the program throws an error.

-### model.json

-An example **_Model_** configuration file is stored in `config/templates/` for users to reference when creating their own FEMs.
-As such, `model.json`, which is stored in the file structure in `samples/<sample_index>/models/<model_index>/`, contains information to define an FEM uniquely. **_Model_** defines the cuff electrode geometry and positioning, the simulated environment (e.g., surrounding medium dimensions, material properties (including temperature and frequency factors of material conductivity), and physics), the meshing parameters (i.e., how the volume is discretized), and output statistics (e.g., time required to mesh, mesh element quality measures).

-### sim.json

-An example **_Sim_** configuration file is stored in `config/templates/` for users to reference when creating their own simulations of fiber responses to stimulation for a sample in a FEM.
-All simulation configuration files are stored in the `config/user/sims/` directory. **_Sim_** defines fiber types, fiber locations in the FEM, fiber length, extracellular (e.g., pulse repetition frequency) and intracellular stimulation, and input parameters to NEURON (e.g., parameters to be saved in the output, binary search algorithm bounds and resolution).
-Since users may want to sweep parameters at the **_Sim_** configuration level (e.g., fiber types, fiber locations, waveforms), a pared down copy of **_Sim_** that contains a single value for each parameter (rather than a list) is saved within the corresponding `n_sims/` directory ([Sim Parameters](../JSON/JSON_parameters/sim)).
-These pared down files are provided for convenience, so that the user can inspect which parameters were used in a single NEURON simulation, and they do not hold any other function within the pipeline.

 ### query_criteria.json